nixworks/public/news/2009/09/30/README.md

 ##### The deadly tsunami
 ### [ The death toll from an earthquake and tsunami in the Samoan Islands region in the South Pacific rises to at least 113. ](/news/2009/09/30/the-death-toll-from-an-earthquake-and-tsunami-in-the-samoan-islands-region-in-the-south-pacific-rises-to-at-least-113.md)
-_Context: the deadly tsunami, South Pacific Ocean, Samoan Islands, tsunami_
+_Context: the deadly tsunami, Samoan Islands, tsunami, South Pacific Ocean_

 ##### Magnitude
 ### [ A 7.6 magnitude earthquake strikes western Indonesia, killing at least 75 and trapping thousands of people under rubble. ](/news/2009/09/30/a-7-6-magnitude-earthquake-strikes-western-indonesia-killing-at-least-75-and-trapping-thousands-of-people-under-rubble.md)